sitetester/json-handler/README.md

-Simple class to convert Scala case class (including nested ones) into JSON with proper indentation
+- Simple class to convert Scala case class (including nested ones) into JSON with proper indentation
+- Look into JsonHandlerSpec.scala for example usage